 Thermodynamically, the strength of this mixing tendency is measured by the solution’s osmotic potential or osmotic pressure.
 The osmotic potential is high for concentrated solutions and low for dilute solutions and is roughly proportional to the molar concentration of dissolved species.
 When a semi-permeable membrane separates two solutions, water always moves from the solution with the lower osmotic potential to the solution with the higher osmotic potential.
 Also, the greater the difference in osmotic potential, the faster water moves through the membrane.

 It is important to note that the osmotic potential depends on the molar concentration, not the weight of dissolved species.
 Molar concentration is a measure of the number of molecules dissolved, not the weight of material in solution.
 This means 100-g/liter solution of a small molecule like table salt has a far higher osmotic potential than 100-g/liter solution of a large molecule like starch.

 Osmotic pressure is the pressure that must be applied to a solution to prevent a net transfer of water into the solution across a semi-permeable membrane.
-Table 1 shows the osmotic pressure for some compounds.

 Mathematically, the rate of water crossing the membrane (Q) is roughly proportional to the membrane area (A) times the difference in the concentrations of dissolved species on the two sides of the membrane (Cn and Cw), where Cn and Cw represent the dissolved concentration in the nutrient drink and contaminated water, respectively.
 A mass-transfer coefficient, which is actually only a proportionality constant (K), is used to create an equation.
 This constant is a fairly strong function of temperature, increasing about two percent for each degree Celsius.
 Commonly, the constant is measured at 20°C (68°F), leading to the equivalent equations shown in Figure 2.